 “Now we see but a dim reflection as in a mirror; then we shall see face to face.
 Now I know in part; then I shall know fully, even as I am fully known.
 And now these three remain: faith, hope, and love; but the greatest of these is love.”
 (1 Cor 13:12,13)

 Do you remember the first day when we were allowed to go for a walk down the street after weeks of being locked in our homes?
 The streets were swarming with people and it felt like Christmas.
 The most remarkable thing of all was how complete strangers started greeting each other and appreciating each other like I have never seen before!

 But this has happened in our church services too.
 We love each other and appreciate each other like we have never done before.
 Some Sundays felt like it didn’t even matter if we preached or worshipped, it was just so good to be with God’s people.

-Jesus has been very busy during lockdown, he has been refining his bride and bringing us back to what is truly essential.
-May we leave all the dead branches that he has pruned off and let them remain dead, and may we treasure and pursue those things that God truly values – faith, hope and love.
+Jesus has been very busy during lockdown, refining His bride and bringing us back to what is truly essential.
+May we let all of the dead branches that He has pruned off remain dead, and may we treasure and pursue those things that God truly values – faith, hope and love.